 Back stitch is worked from bottom to top of the design or from right to left.

-This is a back stitch which is done in a slightly different manner.
-As the name suggest you split the stitch to make this one.
+This is a back stitch that is done in a slightly different manner than the regular one.
+As the name suggests, you split the back stitch to make this one.
 Take two threads on your needle to make this stitch.

-When you go back after making a stitch, the previous stitch is pierced as you bring down the needle.
-This results in a flatter stitch than any other outline stitches like outline stitch, stem stitch as the stitching line is not deviated at all.
-When worked it looks almost like a chain stitch
+When you return after making a stitch, the previous stitch is pierced as you bring down the needle.
+This results in a more flattering stitch than any other outline stitch, like outline stitch or stem stitch, as the stitching line does not deviate.
+When worked fully, it looks almost like a chain stitch.

 Double back stitch